South Kalgoorlie

 South Kalgoorlie has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely to affect this region.
-Key projects are KCGM's 800-bed workers accommodation camp, Goldfields Pipeline Renewal (Stage 1), Kalgoorlie-Boulder Water Bank Project, and Lot 101 Brookman Street Redevelopment.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified four projects likely affecting this region.
+Key initiatives are KCGM's 800-bed worker accommodation camp, Goldfields Pipeline Renewal (Stage 1), Kalgoorlie-Boulder Water Bank Project, and Lot 101 Brookman Street Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.